Skip to content

 Together these partnerships identify risk and vulnerability; in doing so they work to address the underlying causes of violent crime, deliver bespoke care plans, offer specialist interventions and/or work with the family or education service to ensure diversion is achieved.

-Avon and Somerset VRP work collaboratively to keep our young people safe.
+Avon and Somerset VRP work collaboratively to keep our children and young people safe.

 If you a young person who requires specialist support or advice relating to serious violence.
 Or you have concerns for a family member or friend, please click on the relevant VRP link above for contact information.
 In an emergency please always call 999.